 Short-Term Side Effects of Benzodiazepine Use and Abuse

 The medical use of benzodiazepine medications for the treatment of acute anxiety, panic, stress, or insomnia is considered relatively safe if used for a short period of time and if taken as directed.
 Most benzodiazepines are short-acting, meaning that they can provide relief rather quickly, within a few minutes even, and last for a few hours.
 You may experience a sort of hangover effect the next day, resulting in drowsiness and sluggishness if you take these medications to help you sleep.
-Taking benzodiazepines recreationally, or in larger than intended doses, can result in various potential side effects, including:

 - Mental confusion

 - Motor coordination impairment